mkparkin/Rinvent/README.md

 6.  pkgdown::build_site() for website update

-#### this is it. to make sure it is working, you can click on “Build” in RStudio top menu then click “Clean and Rebuild”
+This is it. to make sure it is working, you can click on “Build” in RStudio top menu then click “Clean and Rebuild”